oshablue/dacqman/README.md

 ### Revisions

-- **0.0.1** - pre-pre-alpha, first repository exposure at github, the more recent builds have not yet been tested with live hardware due to timing, and will be soon.
+- **0.0.1** - pre-pre-alpha, first repository exposure at github, the more recent builds (really, packaged components for a runtime analog or executable) have not yet been tested with live hardware due to timing, and will be soon.
 The previous builds, still included in the main repo here however did run on the hardware.
 If that is relevant at all.